Zicheng-KIT/SpeechTranslation/reports/report_for_first_task.md

   - Try more complex models to see if they can bring surprises.

 ## Third Try with Ted Talk 2020 Dataset using plain Transformer
 We decided to try a more conversational type of dataset without much contextual references and knowledge based information.
 We used the Ted Talk 2020 dataset for that.
+The dataset was cleaned by Bi-cleaner and only sentences with a confidence rate greater than 0.9 were retained.
 ### Result
 - Our results have been much better with this set.
-  - The BLEU score was 33.4 with loss 3.318.
+  - The BLEU score was __ with loss __.
   - The output of the hypothesis closely aligns with the reference upon review.

 | Epochs | Loss | BLEU |